 The Limitations of Workers Comp Benefits for Medical Benefits

-The Limitations of Workers Comp Benefits for Disability Benefits
+The Limitations of Missouri Workers Comp Benefits for Disability Benefits

 People who are injured while performing the duties of their job are typically entitled to workers compensation benefits.
 In order to recover benefits for work-related injuries or illnesses, workers are not required to file a lawsuit or go to trial.
 That also means there is no need to prove that anyone was at fault for causing the injury or illness.

 A claim for personal injury, on the other hand, must typically be brought in court by filing a lawsuit hand ultimately having a jury trial where fault is determined.
-Unless you can settle your claims ahead of time, going to court will be necessary in order to recover for your injuries.
-A personal injury claim required proving that the defendant was negligent in causing your injuries.
+Unless you can settle your claims ahead of time, going to court will be necessary in order to recover compensation for your injuries.
+A personal injury claim required proving that the defendant was negligent in causing your injuries and pain and suffering.

-What is the Purpose of Filing a Workers Comp Claim?
+What is the Purpose of Filing a Workers Comp Claim in Missouri?